Window tax: History

-In 1709 with the union of England and Scotland, taxes were harmonised and a new top rate of 20s total was introduced for houses with 30 or more windows.
+In 1709, with the union of England and Scotland, taxes were harmonised and a new top rate of 20s total was introduced for houses with 30 or more windows.
 In 1747 the 2s flat rate was detached from the window tax as a tax in its own right and the way the window tax was calculated was altered.
 6d was charged for each window in a house with 10–14, 9d for each window in a house with 15–19, 1s for every window in a house with 20 or more.
 In 1758 the flat rate charge was increased to 3s.
 The number of windows that incurred tax was changed to seven in 1766 and eight in 1825.

 The flat-rate tax was changed to a variable rate, dependent on the property value, in 1778.
 People who were exempt from paying church or poor rates, for reasons of poverty, were exempt from the window tax.
 Window tax was relatively unintrusive and easy to assess.
-Manchester Royal Infirmary had to pay a tax of 1/9d per window on the windows of the rooms occupied by staff of the infirmary in 1841—a total of £1 9/9d.
+An example was Manchester Royal Infirmary which had to pay a tax of 1/9d per window on the windows of the rooms occupied by staff of the infirmary in 1841—a total of £1 9/9d.
 Certain rooms, particularly dairies, cheese rooms and milkhouses, were exempt providing they were clearly labelled, and it is not uncommon to find the name of such rooms carved on the lintel.
 The bigger the house, the more windows it was likely to have, and the more tax the occupants would pay.
 Nevertheless, the tax was unpopular, because it was seen by some as a tax on "light and air".